mananaggrawal/atlan-doorway-data/KnowledgeBase/Atlan/Research/3_thinking/decision_log.md

 # Decision log
 Every decision, when it was made, the evidence behind it, and what would reverse it.

 > **Process correction, 2026-09-05.** Every row below (D1–D12) was authored autonomously by earlier AI work in this project — none of them is a decision Manan has made or approved.
-Read the "Decision" column throughout as **"AI recommendation, pending Manan's confirmation,"** not as settled.
+Read the “Decision” column throughout as **“AI recommendation, pending Manan’s confirmation,”** not as settled.
 A row only becomes final once explicitly marked *Confirmed* with a date.
 From here forward: AI analyzes and presents options; Manan decides.

 | # | Date | Decision | Evidence | What would reverse it |
 |---|---|---|---|---|